-Examples of the individual circumstances contained within each priority need category are set out in the accompanying table.
+Examples of the individual circumstances contained within each priority need category are set out in the accompanying table (see Appendix 1).

-ASSESSMENT AND ALLOCATION
+6.4 ASSESSMENT AND ALLOCATION

 When a child is referred to the Social Work Department a Social Worker will undertake an initial assessment to assist in determining how best the needs of the child might be met.
 An assessment is a process to gather information about the child and his / her family.
 This may involve referral on to specialist workers or other agencies to undertake this task.